Mkzay/Animerchstore/README.md

 ### 🚀 Potential Improvements

-- 🔐 **Implement real authentication**:
-  - Use JWT, OAuth, or Firebase Auth to handle secure user authentication and session management.
-  - Add features like user registration, login, and role-based access control.

 - 🔄 **Replace JSON with a proper backend and database**:
   - Use a backend framework like Node.js or Django and a database like MongoDB, PostgreSQL, or Supabase.
   - This will allow for dynamic content updates, scalability, and real-time interactions.